Keen to reduce workplace stress? Take the stairs, suggests one survey, elevators could be making your employees anxious.

-That’s because, according to CareerBuilder, 16% of workers are worried they’ll get stuck or the lift will malfunction – that’s an awful lot of employees starting their day with an unwelcome bout of anxiety.
+That’s because, according to CareerBuilder, 16 per cent of workers are worried they’ll get stuck or the lift will malfunction – that’s an awful lot of employees starting their day with an unwelcome bout of anxiety.

 And it seems that’s not the only stressful thing about taking the elevator – the survey also identified other elevator-behaviour that could be irritating your employees before they’ve even clocked on.

 Here are just some of the things employees said were cause for concern:

 - Talking on a cell phone – 35 per cent

 - Not holding the door open when others are running to get on – 33 per cent

 - Standing too close when there is plenty of room – 32 per cent